Orientation event

 - Networking opportunities with fellow students.

-Please note: Registration for this event is included in the three-day program in Darwin for all students.
+Please note: Faculty events are included in the Darwin Orientation program for all students.

 If you live with a health condition or any kind of disability and require any additional support to fully participate in Orientation and in your studies, please let us know by emailing student.central@cdu.edu.au.